ankushgoel/twitter-clone/README.md

-# Getting Started with Create React App
+# Twitter Clone with React 18 & MaterialUI MUI 5

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).